DraLaylaHirsh/MRFprofilesCreation/docs/mustangHowto.rst

 +4cj9A_226_258_reg1

-You can download the mus file  `here <https://github.com/DraLaylaHirsh/MRFprofilesCreation/blob/fee5c18e268941d3cec22cf4da90faca4a185fc7/docs/TAL_EFFECTOR.mus>`_, you can download the fragments structures here :doc:`SRUL.tar.gz`
+You can download the mus file  `here <https://github.com/DraLaylaHirsh/MRFprofilesCreation/blob/fee5c18e268941d3cec22cf4da90faca4a185fc7/docs/TAL_EFFECTOR.mus>`_, you can download the fragments structures `here <https://github.com/DraLaylaHirsh/MRFprofilesCreation/blob/780e8c5160e553ce8ee3e7b6ca540f47732cbc6e/SRUL.tar.gz>`_.

 to have the aligned pdbs and fasta in an output called results you need to execute the following command line